Charge density waves in graphite; towards the magnetic ultra-quantum limit

-Graphite is a well known 3D semimetal consisting of an infinite stack of graphene sheets \cite{Novoselov05,CastroNeto09}.
+Graphite is a 3D semimetal consisting of an infinite stack of graphene sheets \cite{Novoselov05,CastroNeto09}.
 The zero-field band structure is well described by the tight-binding Slonczewski-Weiss-McClure model \cite{Wallace46,McClure57,Slonczewski58,McClure60}.
 The Fermi surface consists of strongly anisotropic, trigonally warped ellipsoidal electron and hole pockets located along the H-K-H and H'-K'-H' edges of the hexagonal Brillouin zone (see Fig.~\ref{fig:FigureA}).
-In magnetic fields applied perpendicular to the graphene layers, the $E_3$-band becomes slightly hybridised with the $E_1$ and $E_2$ bands in proximity of the H points and gives rise to two 1D LLs with index $n=-1$ and $n=0$.
-Each LL is spin-split by the Zeeman energy and has a residual twofold valley-degeneracy associated with the two inequivalent H-K-H and H'-K'-H' edges.
+In magnetic fields applied perpendicular to the graphene layers, the lowest-energy band ($E_3$, slightly hybridizing with two higher-energy bands $E_1$ and $E_2$ near the H points) gives rise to two 1D LLs with index $n=-1$ and $n=0$.
+Each LL is spin-split by the Zeeman energy and has a residual twofold valley-degeneracy associated with the two inequivalent H-K-H and H'-K'-H' edges of the Brillouin zone.
 For magnetic fields above 8 T these are the only LLs that cross the Fermi energy.
 The system becomes quasi-1D, due to c-axis dispersion.

 This quantum limit has been extensively investigated by magneto-transport measurements.
-The first studies by Iye \textit{et al.} on Kish graphite showed a pronounced resistance anomaly above 22 T \cite{Iye82}.
-Nakao \cite{Nakao76}, Yoshioka and Fukuyama \cite{Yoshioka81} attributed the observed anomaly to the formation of a CDW in one of the lower LLs and developed a mean-field theory describing the magnetic field dependence of its critical temperature.
-Improved LL calculations by Takada and Goto \cite{Takada98} showed that electron correlations play a crucial role in renormalizing the bare (free-electron) Slonczewski-Weiss-McClure LL structure.
+Studies on Kish graphite showed a pronounced resistance anomaly above 22 T \cite{Tanuma81,Iye82}.
+Yoshioka and Fukuyama \cite{Yoshioka81} attributed the observed anomaly to the formation of a CDW in one of the lower LLs \cite{Nakao76}, and developed a mean-field theory describing the magnetic field dependence of its critical temperature.
+Improved LL calculations by Takada and Goto \cite{Takada98} showed that electron correlations play a crucial role in renormalizing the Slonczewski-Weiss-McClure LL structure.
 Subsequent experiments to higher fields \cite{Yaguchi98,Yaguchi09} identified a transition at 52~T corresponding to the collapse of a density wave phase as the ($0,\uparrow$) or ($-1,\downarrow$) LL emptied.
 So far attempts to directly measure the gap of this putative density wave spectroscopically \cite{Latyshev12,Arnold13} have been unsuccessful.